ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/04-rendering-a-cube.md

     }
 ```

-We declare our `vertexData` as an instance variable, which means once this method returns, its memory will be reclamed.
-The `VertexBuffer` constructor allocates the space needed for the data in VRAM, while the `VertexBufer.SetData()` method whaat actually copies it into that location, mananaging the process for us.
+We declare our `vertexData` as an instance variable, which means once this method returns, its memory will be reclaimed.
+The `VertexBuffer` constructor allocates the space needed for the data in VRAM, while the `VertexBuffer.SetData()` method what actually copies it into that location, managing the process for us.

 If we were writing DirectX code in C++, we would need to:
 1. Allocate memory in VRAM for the buffer